Transport through quantum spin Hall insulator/metal junctions in graphene ribbons: Analytical results

 The $\phi_i$ in Eq.~(\ref{eq:phivalues}) can assume negative values.
 With the definition $\phi_i \equiv \e^{-\frac{3}{2} a \kappa_i}$, this means that the solutions for $\kappa_i$ can be complex and the wavefunction oscillates in the $y$-direction with a decaying envelope.
 In particular, we find that the wavefunction changes sign when propagating from one zigzag dimer line to the next.
-The edge state width has thus to be defined as $\lambda_i = 1/\textrm{Re}(\kappa_i)$.
+The edge state width has thus to be defined as $\lambda_i\equiv 1/\textrm{Re}(\kappa_i)$.
 With Eq.~(\ref{eq:phi_asfuncof_lambda}), one obtains

-Until now, we only considered the lower boundary.
+Until now, we considered the lower boundary.
 For the upper boundary, the semi-infinite graphene sheet extends now to negative $y$-values.
-A localized state is then found by substituting $q_y \rightarrow -q_y = -\i \kappa$ in Eq.~(\ref{eq:totalwf}).
+A localized state is then found by substituting $q_y \rightarrow -\i \kappa$ in Eq.~(\ref{eq:totalwf}).
 This will interchange the off-diagonal terms $\xi$ and $\xi^\star$ in the Hamiltonian~(\ref{eq:totalhamiltonian}).
 If we further substitute $s_z \rightarrow -s_z$, then the diagonal terms are interchanged too.
 The Hamiltonian in Eq.~(\ref{eq:totalhamiltonian}) for the upper boundary then looks exactly as the one for the lower boundary, but with the $A$- and $B$-sites interchanged.
-Using Eq. (\ref{eq:spinors}) and the condition (\ref{eq:condition}), it is possible to see that the pseudospin for the lower boundary is
+Using Eq. (\ref{eq:spinors}) and the condition (\ref{eq:condition}), the pseudospin for the lower boundary is

-to first order in $\tau$, both for $i=1,2$.
+to first order in $\tau_{\rm so}$, both for $i=1,2$.
 With the substitution $A \leftrightarrow B$ and $s_z \rightarrow -s_z$ mentioned above, the pseudospin for the upper boundary is